Areas of your home that routinely experience high temperatures and high humidity are prone to having mold problems.

 Ideally, you also want your air purifier to have an Activated Carbon filter.
 This special filter is the only type that gets rid of mold odors.
 A True HEPA filter can’t remove these types of smells.

 A germicidal UV-C light is another top feature to look for on an air purifier because it stops mold spore reproduction.
-The UV-C light sends out a strong light beam that destroys the mold’s DNA and makes it impossible for the mold to reproduce.
+As air passes through the air purifier, particles are exposed to the UV-C light which destroys the mold’s DNA and makes it impossible for the mold to reproduce.

 Lastly, How Do You Find the Best Air Purifier for Mold?